Serving the far north of Scotland

 It's a friendly Big Band line-up which welcomes complete beginners and adult learners.
 With musical instruments available to lend, this group provides the ideal support network for anyone who's always wanted to learn the trumpet, trombone or saxophone and feels they've never had the chance.
 No more excuses - now you DO have the chance!

 Caithness Junior Orchestra

 Susie conducts this friendly youth orchestra which meets weekly during term time.
 Membership is open to any young musician aged 8 to 18 who is learning to play an orchestral instrument.
-Pre-pandemic, we had around 25 members from 10 different Caithness Schools.
+We currently have around 30 members from 10 different Caithness Schools.
 To join, just fill out a membership form and get in touch.

 Wick Choral Society